alxwolf/ubios-cert/README.md

 * issue [Let's Encrypt](https://letsencrypt.org) (LE) certificates for a domain you own,
 * use the DNS-01 challenge provided by [Neilpang's acme.sh](https://github.com/acmesh-official/acme.sh), so you don't have be present on the Internet with open ports 80 and 443,
-* renew your UDMP certificate every 60 days,
+* renew your UDMP certificate,
-* survive device reboots and firmware upgrades thanks to the [boostchicken's udm-utilities](https://github.com/boostchicken/udm-utilities) using its `on_boot.d` extension.
+* survive device reboots and firmware upgrades thanks to [boostchicken's udm-utilities](https://github.com/boostchicken/udm-utilities) using its `on_boot.d` extension.

+As long as Ubiquiti does not change something in their config.
+Use at your own risk.

 ## Currently supported DNS API providers